NDS for Azure - Installation & Management

 1f.
 Generate SAS Tokens & Connection Strings

-1. You are given the option to generate SAS tokens.
-Type Y to generate SAS tokens.
-Otherwise, type N and continue to step 3.
+1. (Optional) If you decide to generate SAS tokens, type Y. Otherwise, type N and continue to step 3.

 Prompt asking to generate a SAS token for NDS with Yes or No options.